The Extreme Machine

 When it comes to premium sound cards there are two giants: the Creative Sound Blaster ZxR and the Asus Essence STX II.
 Honestly we could go either way.
 That said, there is a bit more gear included in the Sound Blaster ZxR package.

 The Extreme Machine has found itself in a few epic cases over the years.
 First it was the Corsair Obsidian 900D, with the Cooler Master Cosmos II and Phanteks Enthoo Primo getting an honorable mention.
-Then we moved to the more affordable Be Quiet!
+Then we moved to the more "affordable" Be Quiet!
 Dark Base Pro 900 for the simple fact that we liked it more.
-Now we are moving back to something truly extreme and very deserving of housing our build, the Phanteks Enthoo Elite.
-At $900 it certainly has an extreme price tag, that said take one look at the case and you quickly realize why.
-I mean, empty it weighs 32 kilograms, need I say more?

 Meanwhile, headphones at a reasonable price don't get much better than the Sennheiser Momentum 2.0 unless you're going to spend hundreds or thousands more.
 Frankly, if you require better audio quality than these can provide, you probably already know what you're looking for.